Configuring a user for SSH Public Key Authentication

 Configuring an SSH user for public-key authentication requires both a public SSH key and a private SSH key (also known as an SSH key pair).
 We recommend the client create their own SSH2 key pair and then send the public key to the server administrator.

 Method 1: The client creates the SSH public and private key

 The recommended method of key creation and distribution is for the client to create the SSH key pair.
 The client will give the SSH public key to the Cerberus FTP Server administrator while keeping the secret private key for their SFTP client.
 The server administrator can then assign the public key to the user’s account.

 The public key is the only file the Cerberus administrator needs, and the public key file’s contents do not need to be kept secret.
 The file can be sent unencrypted from the client to the administrator.

 Many SFTP clients already have utilities built in to create an SSH2 key pair but if your client does not have one they can download a free utility like PuttyGen to create one on their machine.
-If you have FIPS 140-2 enabled, be sure that you are using PuttyGen .76 or higher.
+Please be sure that you are using PuttyGen 0.76 or higher.
 For more information on this, please refer to this support article.

 Method 2: Server Administrator creates the SSH public and private key

 You can also have the server administrator create and deliver the key pair for the client.
 However, with this approach, the administrator now has the task of securely sending the private key to the client.

 The private key must be kept a secret, and only the client should ever have access to the private key file.

 Adding the SSH public key to the user’s account in Cerberus FTP Server